buskirka/radialfourierdescriptor/README.md

 which the Fourier transform will be calculated on their respective layers.

 `sines` is a matrix with dimensions equal to the Landsat 8 data, which describes the number of sines which should be extracted from the Landsat 8 data.
+Each entry should be an integer greater than 2.

+`costs`